usmcamp0811/dotfiles/README.md

 - **Home Environment Configs**: Similarly, the `homes/` folder arranges configurations by architecture, which is particularly handy for managing home environments via Nix.

+- **System Observability & Monitoring**: Integrate Prometheus, Grafana, and Loki to achieve comprehensive monitoring of all systems, including Systemd services.

 This methodology fosters a user-friendly approach to Nix configuration, balancing both flexibility and modularity for better manageability.

 ## Credits